Skip to content

 PRINT PARTS.
 SHIP NATIONALLY.

 Wyntek is built for Australian hardware teams that need parts without buying machines.
-Upload the file online, choose the process, and receive tracked parts from a remote-operated lab.
+Upload the file online, choose the process, and receive tracked parts from an automated lab.

 DELIVERABLES